springpython/springpython/docs/sphinx/source/remoting.rst

-Same as above (both sides need to have certificates signed off by trusted CAs) but this time the server inspects the client certificate’s fields and lets it in only they match the configuration it was fed with.
-In the example below *commonName* must be *Client*, *Organization* must be *The Sample Company* and the *State* must be *New York*.
-Server checks for both their existance and value and if there’s any mismatch the connection won’t be established in which case the error reason will be logged on the server side but no details of the error will be leaked to the client::
+Same as above (both sides need to have certificates signed off by trusted CAs) but this time the server inspects the client certificate’s fields and lets it in only if they match the configuration it was fed with.
+In the example below *commonName* must be *My Client*, *organizationName* must be *My Company* and the *stateOrProvinceName* must be *My State*.
+Server checks for both their existance and value and if there’s any mismatch the connection will be dropped (client will receive a socket error) and the error reason will be logged on the server side but no details of the error will be leaked to the client::

   # -*- coding: utf-8 -*-

+  # stdlib
+  import logging
+  import ssl

   # Spring Python
-  from springpython.remoting.xmlrpc import SSLXMLRPCServer
+  from springpython.remoting.xmlrpc import SSLServer

-  # PyOpenSSL
-  from OpenSSL import SSL

-  class MySSLServer(SSLXMLRPCServer):
+  class MySSLServer(SSLServer):
       def __init__(self, *args, **kwargs):
           super(MySSLServer, self).__init__(*args, **kwargs)